syugapautteom/VendingMachine/README.md

 This notice shall be interpreted under the laws of the Republic of Korea, regardless of the nationality of the user.
 Any legal disputes related to the Software shall be under the jurisdiction of the Suwon District Court, Ansan Branch, Republic of Korea.

+This notice is originally written in Korean.
+In case of any discrepancy in interpretation, the Korean original shall prevail over any translations.

 ---

 ### ■ License Type